aderixon/talktalk/README.md

 team to see if there's any way to prod Openreach into action.
 (Missed logging an update call in previous week with same status.)

+* 25th Feb: Further update.
+Openreach have said that the broadband is a 'non-essential service' so they will not give a date for resolution.
+While strictly correct, it's not an acceptable excuse for their lamentable service in this case.
+Further update on 10th March.

 ## Costs so far

 * £130 xmas break on call allowance, unable to claim as unable to work